Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 ...
 ```

-Run the `SQL\create-banking-db.sql` script in a local Postgres database and be sure to update `postgres-pool.js` to connect to the banking database.
+Run the `SQL\create-banking-db.sql` script in a local Postgres database and be sure to update/create `postgres-pool.js` to connect to this banking database.

 ```
 const { Pool } = require("pg");